 In 2009, a brief conversation with a friend brought forth in my mind the realization that science (something I am truly passionate about) is often poorly communicated to non-scientists.
 Moreover, there is a long, rich history of pivotal scientific achievements by some key individuals that (I feel) has gotten clouded (or simply lost) by much of the current popular science literature, and I wanted to bring these to light as well.
 It was these reflections that motivated me to write a popular science book.
 Find out more about me ...

 Energy, Entropy, Atoms, and Quantum Mechanics form the very foundation of our universe.
 But how do they really govern the world we live in?
 What was the path to their discovery?
 Who were the key players that struggled to shape our current understanding?
 With its fusion of history, biography and science, The Cosmic Machine creates a “science story”, which brings these discoveries to life in a way that is sure to engage, enlighten, and entertain the reader.

-The book is scheduled to be out in Summer 2017.
+The book is scheduled to be out in August 15th, 2017.
 Until then, check out the Table of Contents, and My Blog for excerpts from the book and more.
 Also, check out the Did You Know page for science facts (including historical and biographical), Quotes and more.

 Goodreads Reviews for The Cosmic Machine

 I had an engaging and fun conversation with Ed Tyll on how to make science more interesting for the nonexpert, especially for students.
 Have a listen.